jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 recognition of Him cannot be complete save by acceptance of that which He hath revealed and by observance of whatsoever hath been decreed by Him and set down in the Book by the Pen of Glory.
 (TB TJ)

+O God, my God!
+Adorn the heads of Thy loved ones with the crown of detachment and attire their temples with the raiment of righteousness.
+(TB KF)

+The people of Bahá burn brightly amidst the gatherings even as a candle and hold fast unto that which God hath purposed.
+This station standeth supreme above all stations.
+Well is it with him who hath cast away the things that the people of the world possess, yearning for that which pertaineth unto God, the Sovereign Lord of eternity.
+(TB KF)

+That which the aforesaid persons [mystics, certain Sufis] have mentioned concerning the stations of Divine Unity will conduce in no small measure to idleness and vain imaginings.
+These mortal men have evidently set aside the differences of station and have come to regard themselves as God, while God is immeasurably exalted above all things.
+Every created being however revealeth His signs which are but emanations from Him and not His Own Self.
+All these signs are reflected and can be seen in the book of existence, and the scrolls that depict the shape and pattern of the universe are indeed a most great book.
+Therein every man of insight can perceive that which would lead to the Straight Path and would enable him to attain the Great Announcement.
+Consider the rays of the sun whose light hath encompassed the world.
+The rays emanate from the sun and reveal its nature, but are not the sun itself.
+Whatsoever can be discerned on earth amply demonstrateth the power of God, His knowledge and the outpourings of His bounty, while He Himself is immeasurably exalted above all creatures.
+(TB KF)

+The fear of God hath
+ever been a sure defence and a safe stronghold for all the peoples of the world.
+It is the chief cause of the protection of mankind, and the supreme instrument for its preservation.
+(TB KF)

+The Pen of the Most High
+exhorteth, at this moment, the manifestations of authority and the sources of power, namely the kings, the sovereigns, the presidents, the rulers, the divines and the wise, and enjoineth them to uphold the cause of religion, and to cleave unto it.
+Religion is verily the chief instrument for the establishment of order in the world and of tranquillity amongst its peoples.
+The weakening of the pillars of religion hath strengthened the foolish and emboldened them and made them more arrogant.
+Verily I say:
+The greater the decline of religion, the more grievous the waywardness of the ungodly.
+This cannot but lead in the end to chaos and confusion.
+(TB KF)

+The faults of kings, like their favours, can be great.
+A king who is not deterred by the vainglory of power and authority from observing justice, nor is deprived of the splendours of the day-star of equity by luxury, riches, glory or the marshalling of hosts and legions shall occupy a high rank and a sublime station amongst the Concourse on high.
+It is incumbent upon everyone to extend aid and to manifest kindness to so noble a soul.
+Well is it with the king who keepeth a tight hold on the reins of his passion, restraineth his anger and preferreth justice and fairness to injustice and tyranny.
+(TB KF)

+In the city of justice it is the unrivalled
+Speaker Who, in the year nine, illumined the world with the joyful tidings of this Revelation.
+And it was this peerless Source of wisdom that at the beginning of the foundation of the world ascended the stair of inner meaning and when enthroned upon the pulpit of utterance, through the operation of the divine Will, proclaimed two words.
+The first heralded the promise of reward, while the second voiced the ominous warning of punishment.
+The promise gave rise to hope and the warning begat fear.
+Thus the basis of world order hath been firmly established upon these twin principles.
+(TB KF)

+We have formerly ordained that people should converse in two languages, yet efforts must be made to reduce them to one, likewise the scripts of the world, that men’s lives may not be dissipated and wasted in learning divers languages.
+Thus the whole earth would come to be regarded as one city and one land.
+(TB KF)

+The purging of such deeply-rooted and overwhelming corruptions cannot be effected unless the peoples of the world unite in pursuit of one common aim and embrace one universal faith.
+(TB KF)

+Wherefore fear ye, O My
+well-beloved ones?
+Who is it that can dismay you?
+A touch of moisture sufficeth to dissolve the hardened clay out of which this perverse generation is moulded.
+The mere act of your gathering together is enough to scatter the forces of these vain and worthless people.
+(TB LD)

+Every man of insight will, in this day, readily admit that the counsels which the Pen of this Wronged One hath revealed constitute the supreme animating power for the advancement of the world and the exaltation of its peoples.
+(TB LD)

+Watch over yourselves, for the Evil One is lying in wait, ready to entrap you.
+Gird yourselves against his wicked devices, and, led by the light of the name of the All-Seeing God, make your escape from the darkness that surroundeth you.
+Let your vision be world-embracing, rather than confined to your own self.
+The Evil One is he that hindereth the rise and obstructeth the spiritual progress of the children of men.
+(TB LD)

+The summons and the message which We gave were never intended to reach or to benefit one land or one people only.
+Mankind in its entirety must firmly adhere to whatsoever hath been revealed and vouchsafed unto it.
+Then and only then will it attain unto true liberty.
+(TB LD)

+Whilst in the Prison of Akká, We revealed in the Crimson Book that which is conducive to the advancement of mankind and to the reconstruction of the world.
+The utterances set forth therein by the Pen of the Lord of creation include the following which constitute the fundamental principles for the administration of the affairs of men:

+  First: It is incumbent upon the ministers of the House of Justice to promote the Lesser Peace so that the people of the earth may be relieved from the burden of exorbitant expenditures.
+This matter is imperative and absolutely essential, inasmuch as hostilities and conflict lie at the root of affliction and calamity.

+  Second: Languages must be reduced to one common language to be taught in all the schools of the world.

+  Third: It behoveth man to adhere tenaciously unto that which will promote fellowship, kindliness and unity.

+  Fourth: Everyone, whether man or woman, should hand over to a trusted person a portion of what he or she earneth through trade, agriculture or other occupation, for the training and education of children, to be spent for this purpose with the knowledge of the Trustees of the House of Justice.

+  Fifth: Special regard must be paid to agriculture.
+Although it hath been mentioned in the fifth place, unquestionably it precedeth the others.
+Agriculture is highly developed in foreign lands, however in Persia it hath so far been grievously neglected.
+It is hoped that His Majesty the Sháh—may God assist him by His grace—will turn his attention to this vital and important matter.

+  Were men to strictly observe that which the Pen of the Most High hath revealed in the Crimson Book, they could then well afford to dispense with the regulations which prevail in the world.
+(TB LD)

+In formulating the principles and laws a part hath been devoted to penalties which form an effective instrument for the security and protection of men.
+However, dread of the penalties maketh people desist only outwardly from committing vile and contemptible deeds, while that which guardeth and restraineth man both outwardly and inwardly hath been and still is the fear of God.
+(TB LD)

 GENERAL PURPOSE GRIEF